Skip to content

 3. Transaction script processing executes the optional transaction script.

-4. The epilogue finalizes the transaction by computing the created notes commitment, the final account hash, asserting asset invariant conditions, and asserting the nonce rules are upheld.
+4. The epilogue finalizes the transaction by computing the output notes commitment, the final account hash, asserting asset invariant conditions, and asserting the nonce rules are upheld.

 Transaction program